CedricCazin/tutorials/docs/002-install-tools/install-zsh.md

 # Chaining commands with conrol operators && and ||

-Conrol operators help to continue commands based on the result of the first command.
+Control operators help to continue commands based on the result of the first command.

 ```sh
 # export the env variable and serve